pdobsan/oama/README.md

 ### Backends and Security

 The managed OAuth credentials are kept in various **encrypted backends**.
-'oama' can use any of the backends below:
+`oama` can use any of the backends below:

 - [GNU PG](https://www.gnupg.org/) **encrypted files**.
 These files are kept in the `$XDG_STATE_HOME/oama` directory.
 If the `XDG_STATE_HOME`